ManitejaB/multilingual_spam_sms_classification/README.md

 This project aims to develop a spam filter using Naive Bayes, Neural Network, and BERT models.
 The project involves data preprocessing, model training, and evaluation.

 ## Data Preprocessing
 The data used for this project is a collection of messages labeled as either spam or ham.
-The text of each email message is preprocessed by converting it to lowercase, removing special characters and numbers, and tokenizing it.
+The text of each message is preprocessed by converting it to lowercase, removing special characters and numbers, and tokenizing it.

 ## Naive Bayes Model
 A Naive Bayes classifier is a simple yet effective model for text classification.
-It is trained on the preprocessed email messages and used to predict whether new messages are spam or ham.
+It is trained on the preprocessed messages and used to predict whether new messages are spam or ham.

 ## Neural Network Model
 A neural network model is a more complex model for text classification.
-It is trained on the preprocessed email messages and used to predict whether new messages are spam or ham.
+It is trained on the preprocessed messages and used to predict whether new messages are spam or ham.

 ## BERT Model
 BERT is a powerful language model that can be used for text classification.
 It is trained on a massive dataset of text and code, and it can learn complex relationships between words and phrases.